SuperTurboGrinder/NtwkMonitorV2/ChromeExtention/README.md

-# NtwkMonitorV2 Chrome borwser extension
+# Chrome borwser extension template

-Chrome browser extension that works with [NtwkMonitorV2](https://github.com/SuperTurboGrinder)

-## Usage
+May be used to easely access main API features from any web page.